 Gâteau de Savoie, sometimes called biscuit de Savoie, is a light sponge cake.
 Locals who claim it’s fit for royalty aren’t exaggerating.
 The cake was dreamed up in 1358 by the chef of Count Amadeus VI of Savoy as something worthy of serving to his guest, Charles IV of Luxembourg.

-A few centuries later, François Massialot slightly adapted the recipe for Gâteau de Savoie, adding lime zest, orange blossom, vanilla, cinnamon, and confectioners' sugar.
+A few centuries later, François Massialot slightly adapted the recipe for Gâteau de Savoie, adding lime zest, orange blossom, vanilla, cinnamon, and icing sugar.

 • 10